EPAM-SECLAB-UA/SBOM-JSON-Schema-Validator-Similarity-Analyzer/README.md

 - **Performance awareness** - different approaches for different requirements
 - **User experience** - clear messages and results

-## 🏆 Conclusions

-**SBOM Validator** is not just an SBOM file validator, but a **demonstration of engineering thinking** that shows:

-✅ **Understanding of trade-offs** between simplicity and functionality
-✅ **Ability to adapt** to different technical constraints
-✅ **Practical approach** to technology selection
-✅ **Clean code** without over-engineering
-✅ **Business-oriented thinking** - different solutions for different needs

-This project perfectly demonstrates **developer maturity** who understands that one task can be solved differently, and knows how to choose the right approach depending on the context! 🚀

 ## 📚 Technical Stack Summary